front-commerce/developers.front-commerce.com/docs/faq.md

 ## How to set up a Front-Commerce + Magento2 project?

-1. Install our Magento extension to extend Magento2’s Web API
+1. Install our Magento extension to extend Magento2’s Web APIs
-2. Ensure that your custom extensions expose their services through the Web API
+2. Ensure that your custom extensions expose their services through the Web APIs
 3. Configure the solutions so Magento2 and Front-Commerce connector can communicate together
 4. If needed, add new GraphQL types and datasources to leverage your custom features
-5. Customize your Front-Commerce theme by extending our base
+5. Customize your Front-Commerce theme by extending the base theme

 More information in our [getting started section](getting-started.md).